Government of Georgia (country): History

 The supreme executive body of the first Georgian Republic was the Government of the Republic elected by the National Council of Georgia on 26 May 1918.
 According to the Constitution, adopted on 21 February 1921, the government consisted of the chairperson, elected by the Parliament for one year and for no more than two consecutive terms, and ministers, invited by the chairperson.
 Before the Constitution could be fully implemented, amid the Red Army invasion of Georgia, the country's government sailed in exile to France in March 1921 and continued to function as a government-in-exile for some time, while the country was taken over by the Bolshevik Revolutionary Committee (Revkom).
 Georgia was governed with no constitutional order until 2 March 1922, when the executive power was granted to the Council of People's Commissars of the Georgian SSR, which responsible before Soviet Georgia's legislature, known as the Supreme Council after 1937.

 In the 1978 constitution, the Council of People's Commissars was renamed into the Council of Ministers.
 In the newly independent Georgia, the executive government was organized as the Cabinet of Ministers, chaired by the prime minister, who was appointed by the president of Georgia.
 After the coup of 1992 and a constitutional hiatus, the first modern constitution of Georgia, adopted on 24 August 1995, made no reference to the government as a separate body of power; all the executive power was exercised by the president through appointed ministers.
 The February 2004 constitutional amendment reestablished the position of prime minister and the Government of Georgia who were responsible before the president and the Parliament.
 In a series of amendments passed between 2010 and 2018, Georgia was transformed into a parliamentary democracy, whereby most of the executive powers of the president were granted to the prime minister and the government, while the president remained a ceremonial head of state and the commander-in-chief.

+Budget

+The budget of the Government of Georgia in 2023 will be GEL 24 billion ($9.04 billion), compared to GEL 4.8 billion in 2022 (increased rate by GEL 19.2 billion).